Serg-f/meteostation/README.md

 # Weather Station App

-Welcome to the Weather Station App repository, a sophisticated platform designed for the observation, collection, storage, and analysis of data received from various weather sensors.
-This application processes diverse meteorological parameters including atmospheric pressure, temperature, humidity, wind speed and direction, among others, employing a microservices architecture with RESTful API design.
-It consists of three core services alongside several auxiliary services, providing a robust solution for real-time weather data monitoring and analysis.
+Welcome to the repository for the Weather Station App, a sophisticated platform designed for the observation, collection, storage, and analysis of data received from various weather sensors.
+This application processes a wide range of data including atmospheric pressure, temperature, humidity, wind speed and direction, among others.
+Built using a microservices RESTful API architecture, the app consists of three core services along with a few additional services, ensuring a robust and scalable solution for weather data management.

-## Key Features
+## Core Services

-- **Microservices Architecture**: Built using a microservices RESTful API architecture to ensure scalability and flexibility of the application.
-- **Real-Time Data Processing**: Utilizes FastAPI and Django REST Framework (DRF) to handle real-time data processing from various weather sensors.
-- **Dynamic Data Storage**: Employs PostgreSQL for robust data storage, with automatic deletion of data older than 90 days using Celery scheduled tasks.
-- **Fault Tolerance**: Designed to continue processing available data smoothly, even in the event of sensor or controller failures.
-- **Real-Time Monitoring and Interactive Reporting**: Features a React-based frontend for real-time weather data monitoring and interactive graph-based reporting on different parameters over selectable time periods.
-- **Comprehensive Testing and Logging**: Implements extensive testing with unittest for DRF services and pytest for FastAPI services, alongside detailed logging using Python's `logging` module.
+### Controller Service
+The Controller Service simulates responses from micro-controllers connected to different weather sensors.
+It is built with FastAPI and accounts for data fluctuations over various periods (hour, day, month, year), responding with JSON when requested.

+### Main Service
+The Main Service, built with Django REST Framework (DRF), is scheduled to request data from the Controller Service every 5 seconds using Celery and Redis, storing it in a PostgreSQL database.
+It handles data deletion for records older than 90 days and continues processing available data even if some sensors or the controller fail.
+The service is dockerized alongside Redis, Celery worker, Celery beat, and PostgreSQL for isolated and efficient operation.

+### Frontend Service
+The Frontend Service, built with React, offers real-time weather data monitoring and interactive graph-based reports for various parameters over selected periods.
+It establishes a Server-Sent Events (SSE) connection to the Main Service for real-time updates and uses WebSockets for interactive dashboard functionalities.

 ## Technologies Used

-### Backend
-- **FastAPI** for the Controller Service, simulating micro-controller responses.
-- **Django REST Framework** for the Main Service, orchestrating data collection, processing, and storage.
-- **Celery with Redis** for scheduling data fetches every 5 seconds and for deleting old data.
-- **PostgreSQL** for durable and efficient data storage.

-### Frontend
-- **React** for building a dynamic and responsive user interface.
-- **JavaScript, HTML, CSS** for frontend scripting and styling.
-- **Bootstrap** for responsive design ensuring a seamless user experience across devices.

-### DevOps
-- **Docker and Docker Compose** for containerization and orchestration of microservices.
-- **GitHub Actions** for CI/CD, automating the testing and deployment pipeline.
-- **Digital Ocean, Nginx** for hosting and reverse proxy services.
+- **Backend**: Django, Django REST Framework, FastAPI, Celery, Redis
+- **Frontend**: JavaScript, React, HTML, CSS, Bootstrap
+- **Database**: PostgreSQL
+- **Data Streaming**: SSE (Server-Sent Events), WebSockets
+- **Testing**: Unittest (for DRF services), Pytest (for FastAPI services)
+- **CI/CD**: GitHub Actions, Docker, Docker Compose
+- **Deployment**: DigitalOcean, Nginx

+## Architecture

+The application's architecture is designed for scalability and resilience.
+The microservices approach allows for independent development, deployment, and scaling of each service.
+The use of Docker and Docker Compose ensures easy deployment and management of services, while GitHub Actions facilitate continuous integration and deployment processes.

+## Logging and Monitoring

+Logging is implemented across all services using Python's `logging` module, with different log levels to capture and diagnose issues effectively.
+Monitoring and analysis of logs are crucial for maintaining the operational health of the application.

+## Testing

+Comprehensive testing is performed using Unittest for the DRF-based Main Service and Pytest for the FastAPI-based Controller Service.
+Tests are run in separate containers to ensure consistency in the testing environment.

+## Data Handling and Analysis

+The app efficiently collects, stores, and analyzes weather data, offering insights through real-time updates and interactive dashboards.
+Data is managed with a focus on performance and scalability, using technologies like Redis for message brokering and PostgreSQL for reliable data storage.

-## Application Workflow
+## Conclusion

-1. **Data Collection**: The Controller Service, built with FastAPI, simulates responses from weather sensors, offering data on various meteorological parameters.
-2. **Data Processing and Storage**: The Main Service, implemented with Django REST Framework, is scheduled to fetch data from the Controller Service every 5 seconds, storing it in a PostgreSQL database.
-3. **Real-Time Monitoring and Analysis**: The Frontend Service, created with React, provides real-time monitoring and interactive analysis features, allowing users to visualize weather data over different time periods through interactive graphs.
-4. **Fault Tolerance and Reliability**: The system is designed to handle failures gracefully, ensuring continuous operation and data processing even in the event of sensor or controller downtime.
+This Weather Station App represents a full-fledged solution for managing and analyzing weather data.
+Through its use of modern technologies and architectural practices, it offers a powerful tool for weather observation and analysis.

 ## Live Application